 The hike is exciting, the scenery is rugged and wild, and the pools are relaxing.

 Definitely bring a camera to capture the experience!

 ☼ ☼ ☼

-For more fun activities in the Royal National Park, check out my article: What To Do In The Royal National Park.
+For more fun activities in the Royal National Park, check out my article: Best Things To Do In The Royal National Park.

 If you’re traveling to Australia, here are a few other words of advice:

 You should definitely get travel insurance for a trip abroad, especially if you’ll be visiting risky spots like the Figure Eight Pools.

 You will need a visa to visit Australia, even if you’re just a tourist staying for a week.
 Visit iVisa.com to get your visa online!

 If you want to stay in Australia for longer and maybe get a one-year work visa, check out my Guide To Working Holiday Visas In Australia (First and Second Year).